Actions and Next Steps

 If a person decides that they do not wish to engage in the advocacy support that has been made available to them they do not have to do so, but the Local Authority must still provide it.

-The Local Authority is expected under the Care Act to support the person to understand the role of an advocate and promote its benefit to them so as to reduce the likelihood that they will not engage.
+The Local Authority is expected (under the Care Act) to support the person to understand the role of an advocate and promote its benefit to the person to reduce the likelihood that they will not engage.

 9. Transferring a Case

-Sometimes it becomes clear that the required intervention would be better carried out or led by a different service area or team.
+Sometimes the required support/ intervention would be better carried out or led by a different service area or team.
 For example:

 - If the person has multiple needs that cross into more than one service area and it is felt that a practitioner working in a different area would possess more expertise; or